Enema: Europe

-Modern western
+Modern Western

-Beginning in the 17th century enema apparatus was chiefly designed for self-administration at home and many were French as enemas enjoyed wide usage in France.
+Beginning in the 17th century, enema apparatus was chiefly designed for self-administration at home, and many were French as enemas enjoyed wide usage in France.

-In 1694 François Mauriceau in his early-modern treatise, The Diseases of Women with Child, records that both midwives and man-midwives commonly administered clysters to labouring mothers just prior to their delivery.
+In 1694 François Mauriceau in his early-modern treatise, The Diseases of Women with Child, records midwives and man-midwives commonly administered clysters to labouring mothers just before their delivery.

 Clysters were administered for symptoms of constipation and, with more questionable effectiveness, stomach aches and other illnesses.

-In 1753 an enema bag prepared from a pig's or beef's bladder attached to a tube was described by Johann Jacob Woyts as an alternative to a syringe.
+In 1753, Johann Jacob Woyts described an enema bag prepared from a pig's or beef's bladder attached to a tube as an alternative to a syringe.

 In the 18th century Europeans began emulating the indigenous peoples of North America's use of tobacco smoke enemas to resuscitate drowned people.
 Tobacco resuscitation kits consisting of a pair of bellows and a tube were provided by the Royal Humane Society of London and placed at various points along the Thames.
 Furthermore, these enemas came to be employed for headaches, respiratory failure, colds, hernias, abdominal cramps, typhoid fever, and cholera outbreaks.

 Clysters were a favourite medical treatment in the bourgeoisie and nobility of the Western world up to the 19th century.
 As medical knowledge was fairly limited at the time, purgative clysters were used for a wide variety of ailments, the foremost of which were stomach aches and constipation.

 According to the duc de Saint-Simon, clysters were so popular at the court of King Louis XIV of France that the duchess of Burgundy had her servant give her a clyster in front of the King (her modesty being preserved by an adequate posture) before going to the comedy.
 However, he also mentions the astonishment of the King and Mme de Maintenon that she should take it before them.

-In the 19th century many new types of enema administration equipment were devised.
+In the 19th century, many new types of enema administration equipment were devised.
 Devices allowing gravity to infuse the solution, like those mentioned above used by South American indigenous people and like the enema bag described by Johann Jacob Woyts, came into common use.
-These consist of a nozzle at the end of a hose which connects a reservoir, either a bucket or a rubber bag, which is filled with liquid and held or hung above the recipient.
+These consist of a nozzle at the end of a hose that connects a reservoir, either a bucket or a rubber bag filled with liquid and held or hung above the recipient.

 In the early 20th century the disposable microenema, a squeeze bottle, was invented by Charles Browne Fleet.